cincospenguinos/AlarmClock/README.md

 ## How can I help out?

-I am not a Javascript programmer.
-I know just enough to get by.
-If you think you have the chops to make it look/act a lot better than it does, feel free to fix it up!

 If you have found a bug, please submit an issue via GitHub with very clear and precise instructions on reproducing the bug.
 I'll look into it as soon as I can.

-If there is an issue or something you would want to add to the application, feel free to throw that together too.
-Simply follow the following procedure:
+If there is an issue you can fix, or you would like to add some test cases, or something you would want to add to the application, feel free to throw that together too.
+Simply do the following:

 1. Fork the repo
 2. Make your changes